vitoperez117/Employee-Database-SQL/README.md

 Moreover, the 'salaries' table presents an issue.
 Although the 'titles' table includes current employees, the 'salaries' table does not include salary data for employees working past the year 2001; it contains no current salary data.

+Furthermore, when performing an inner join on the departments, dept_emp, employees, and salaries tables, the dates do NOT match up.
+Specificlaly, the 'from_date' in the department employee ('dept_emp') table is not the same as the 'from_date' in the salaries table.

+There are 245,736 employee with mismatched 'hire_date' and 'start_date' entries.
+There are 323,161 employees with mismatched final dates of employment ('to_date') between the department employee and salaries tables.

 --------------------------
 Try this query to see: